Other Websites - web links

 Forestry Commission - Discover the sights, sounds and experiences of the forest.
 From the quiet of the woods to the call of the wild, there’s something for everyone.
 More than just trees and just a couple of clicks away.
 (Some sites have details of accessibility but if you contact the local rangers they are very helpful)

-Keep Britain Tidy (Green Flag) - The Green Flag Award® Scheme recognises and rewards the best green spaces in the country.
+Green Flag Award - The Green Flag Award® Scheme recognises and rewards the best green spaces in the country.
 For 2010/2011, a record number of awards were made with 1200 parks and green spaces currently flying a Green Flag or Green Flag Community Award.
 (These generally have good disabled access and facilities)

 National Parks - There are 15 members of the National Parks family, beautiful areas of mountains, meadows, moorlands, woods and wetlands and each one has an organisation that looks after the landscape and wildlife and helps people enjoy and learn about the area.(Each park has its own website and publish details of accessibility)